 This is a common question asked of cat owners.
-Most people assume that a stern get off will stop your cat jumping onto kitchen benches.
-What is going to happen by doing this is that your cat will learn not to jump up when you are around, but may continue with this behaviour when you’re not home.
+Most people assume that a stern ‘get down’, or using a spray bottle will stop your cat jumping onto kitchen benches.
+What is going to happen by doing this is that your cat will learn not to jump up when you are around, but will continue with this behaviour when you’re not home.
 Which you don’t want.

 Many cat owners are happy for their cat to jump onto kitchen benches, but there are good reasons why this practice shouldn’t be allowed.

-Food: Another safety concern is if your cat eats food from the bench which is dangerous, for example, cooked chicken bones.
+- Food: Many human foods are dangerous, for example, cooked chicken bones, chocolate and onion.
 Do you really want your feline tucking into Sunday’s roast which is thawing?

 How to stop cats jumping on benches: